From Muller to Parity and Rabin Automata: Optimal Transformations Preserving (History) Determinism: Introduction

 \subparagraph{Which are the simplest acceptance conditions?} There exist multiple kinds of "acceptance conditions" that are commonly employed by $\oo$-automata ("B\"uchi", "Rabin", "Muller"...).
 The use of "parity conditions" for LTL synthesis is justified by both practical and theoretical reasons.
-Firstly, there exist several high-performing algorithms solving "parity" "games"~\cite{DiStasio2021ParityGames,FriedmannM09ParityGames,LvD20SymbolicParity,Dijk18Oink}, so the last step in the LTL synthesis method described above can be carried out smoothly, once the "parity" "game" is obtained.
-Contrarily, solving "Muller" "games" and "Rabin" "games" is, respectively, \PSPACE-complete~\cite{Dawar2005ComplexityBounds} and \NP-complete~\cite{EmersonJutla99Complexity}.
-From a theoretical point of view, "parity conditions" can be considered as the simplest family of conditions that can be used to "recognise" all "$\oo$-regular languages" with "deterministic" "automata"; it could even be argued that there is a canonical aspect to them: \begin{itemize} \item For every "$\oo$-regular language" $L$, the minimal number of "output colours" needed by "deterministic" "Muller" "automata" to "recognise" $L$ is attained with "parity" "automata" (Proposition~\ref{prop-typ:min-colours-Muller-automata}).
-The optimal number of colours needed by a "parity" "automaton" to "recognise" a language $L$ reveals a fundamental information about it, called its "parity index".
-This is a measure of the topological complexity of $L$~\cite{Skrzypczak13Topological,Wagner1979omega}. \item "Parity languages" are exactly "Muller languages" corresponding to families $\F\subseteq \powplus{\GG}$ of subsets of "colours" such that both $\F$ and its complement are closed under union (Proposition~\ref{prop-typ:parityZielonkaShape}). \item "Parity languages" are bipositional~\cite{EmersonJutla91Determinacy} (in a "parity" "game", both players can play optimally using positional "strategies", that is, "strategies" that use no "memory@@game").
-Moreover, over infinite "game graphs", these are the only bipositional languages~\cite{CN06}, and over finite "game graphs", these are the unique bipositional "Muller languages"~\cite{Zielonka1998infinite}. \item Solving "parity" "games" is both in $\NP$ and $\coNP$~\cite{EJS93ModelChecking}. \end{itemize}
+Firstly, there exist several high-performing algorithms solving "parity" "games"~\cite{DiStasio2021ParityGames,FriedmannM09ParityGames,SyntCompReport22,LvD20SymbolicParity,Dijk18Oink}, so the last step in the LTL synthesis method described above can be carried out smoothly once the "parity" "game" is obtained.
+From a theoretical point of view, "parity conditions" can be considered as the simplest family of conditions that can be used to "recognise" all "$\oo$-regular languages" with "deterministic" "automata"; it could even be argued that there is a canonical aspect to them: \begin{itemize} \item The optimal number of "colours@@outAut" needed by a "parity" "automaton" to "recognise" a language~$L$ reveals a fundamental piece of information about it, called its "parity index".
+The "parity index" (sometimes called Mostowski index) yields a strict hierarchy both for "deterministic" automata over words and for non-deterministic automata over trees~\cite{Niwinski86Clones,Bradfield98MuHierarchy} (and these hierarchies are closely related~\cite{KSV96Relating,NiwinskiWalukievicz1998Relating}).
+In both cases, this index is a measure of the structural complexity of automata "recognising"~$L$~\cite{Wagner1979omega,NiwinskiWalukievicz1998Relating} and of its topological complexity~\cite{ADMN08Topological, Skrzypczak13Topological}.
+Whether we can decide the "parity index" of a language of infinite trees represented as a non-deterministic parity tree-automaton is a long-standing open problem~\cite{NW05DecidingHierarchy,CL08MostwHierarchy}, which is tightly related with the alternation depth of fixpoint operators in $\mu$-calculus formulas~\cite{Niwinski86Clones}